20 User story examples and best practices

 Many teams that get user stories wrong often end up in this deadlock or doldrums.
 The client asks them for an update, and they reply by saying that in order to begin developing the app, they must first finish off the “setup work”.
 But “setup work” should ideally never exist.
 If user stories can’t kick off the action from the start, then you’re probably doing it wrong.

 Great user stories can stand alone independently and also blend in well with others to give a picture of an overall product.
-Sometimes an idea may not be bad, it’s that it’s presented badly, which is the case with the bad bad user story example above.
+Sometimes an idea may not be bad, it’s just presented poorly, as is the case with the poorly written user story example above.

 How to write efficient user stories